Rhidian12/Integrian/readme.txt

 https://github.com/Rhidian12/Integrian

+The menu can be traversed with the arrow keys and selected with ENTER.
+Player one plays with the keys EDAQ and player two with the buttons XABY on the controller.

 NOTE:
 FOR SOME REASON, BATCH BUILDING DOES NOT COMPILE Release x64 and Release x86 CLEAN AND BUILD THESE SEPERATELY FOR SUCCESSFULL COMPILATION